 Recently, I stopped in to see if I could glean some information about who created the gorgeous decoration at the shuttered Philipp Elementary and, as always, one thing led to another and I found myself over by the Ds in the alphabetized flat files that hold the drawings for all buildings still under the district's purview.

-As the debate about the future of the currently idle Dover Street School building in Bay View continues, I take a look at what the building was intended to look like and how it changed.
+As the debate about the future of the currently idle Dover Street School building in Bay View continues, I decided to take a look at what the building was intended to look like and how it changed.

 There has been some debate about whether or not Edward Townsend Mix or his partner Walter Holbrook drew the plans for Dover Street School, which was designated District 17 No. 1 until 1912.

 Mix, one of the most respected – if not the most respected – architects in Milwaukee at the time, and Holbrook were partners from 1882 until 1889, so perhaps the argument is a moot one.
-Perhaps the two – both of whom had drawn a number of public schools (Holbrook was responsible for two other Bay View schools: Mound Street and Trowbridge) – collaborated.
+Maybe the two – both of whom had drawn a number of public schools (Holbrook was responsible for two other Bay View schools: Mound Street and Trowbridge) – collaborated.

-What was drawn drew a lovely Queen Anne-style, three-story schoolhouse executed in cream city brick with rusticated stone details.
-An entry tower on the east end that surely suggests Mix – as does the fact that his name alone is on the plans – especially when compared to his Second Ward School on 10th and Highland.
+What was drawn was a lovely Queen Anne-style, three-story schoolhouse executed in cream city brick with rusticated stone details.
+An entry tower on the east end surely suggests Mix – as does the fact that his name alone is on the plans – especially when compared to his Second Ward School on 10th and Highland.

-That school, attributed to Mix, was also built in 1889 and looks very similar to the plan for Dover, though a bit larger and reversed.
+That school, attributed to Mix, was also built in 1889 and looked very similar to the plan for Dover, though a bit larger and reversed.
 It has a nearly identical tower.
 You can see a photo of that building, long since razed, here.

 Like most neighborhood schools, District 17 – which had itself replaced a smaller schoolhouse on the site – was woefully inadequate in size by 1909, when an addition was put on the back.
-Part of that addition was the incredible basement kindergarten room, with its fan of south-facing windows offering scads of natural light.
+Part of that addition was the incredible basement kindergarten room (above), with its fan of south-facing windows offering scads of natural light.